Manderby/NALib/doc/Readme.txt

                 have been restricted to be managed by the runtime system.
 These structs do not provide naInitXXX_functions but naNewXXX- functions instead.
+- naCreateXXX:  Starting with NALib version 18, certain structs have reference counting built in.
+After creation, you shall use naRetainXXX and naReleaseXXX.

 Simple structs like NAPos are very basic structs and are generally called